yahyacan/BarcodeScanner/README.md

+# BarcodeScanner <br/>
-# BarcodeScanner is an Android application for reading QR Code.
+BarcodeScanner is an Android application for reading QR Code.